the paratheatre workings

 Antero:

-If the posture develops from a vulnerability to a particular energy source in the body – so it’s not just taking on an externally imposed posture but a form that erupts from a source of energy - that’s where it would begin.
-So, again the intuition or direct connection with the source comes first; otherwise you’re just imposing like a Yoga posture.
-You take this Yoga posture that was created by somebody hundreds or thousands of years ago and you try and fit into it and have a certain experience from holding that posture.
-Traditional yogas offer a wealth of a postures that never emerged organically from your own experience; you have to put it on and fit into it.
+If the posture develops from a particular energy source in the body – not just taking on an externally imposed posture but one that erupts from a source of energy otself - that’s where it would begin.
+So, again the intuitive direct connection with the source comes first.
+Otherwise you’re just imposing postures like in a Yoga that was created by somebody else hundreds or thousands of years ago, a form that you try and fit into it and then, have a certain experience from holding that posture.
+Though traditional yogas offer a wealth of a postures that enliven us, none of them emerged organically from your own direct experience; you have to put it on yourself and try to fit into it.
+I'm obviously not a Yoga person - paratheatre is my yoga.

 Jessica: You don’t like to conform!